PrefectHQ/prefect/docs/concepts/deployments.md

 There are several ways to build a deployment specification and use it to create a deployment:

-- Construct a `DeploymentSpec` object and pass that to Orion when creating a deployment via API.
+- If calling the API manually, construct a request with the fields specified by [`DeploymentCreate`](/api-ref/orion/schemas/actions/#prefect.orion.schemas.actions.DeploymentCreate).
+- If using the `OrionClient`, the request will be constructed for you.
+See [`OrionClient.create_deployment`](/api-ref/prefect/client/#prefect.client.OrionClient.create_deployment) for the required fields.
-- Write your deployment specification as Python or YAML and use the CLI to create the deployment.
+- You can also write your deployment specification as Python or YAML and use the CLI to create the deployment.
 The CLI will generate the `DeploymentCreate` object to pass to the API.

 ### DeploymentSpec object